TannerGilbert/LoRa-Introduction/TTN_Introduction/README.md

 * `v3/{application id}@{tenant id}/devices/{device id}/service/data`
 * `v3/{application id}@{tenant id}/devices/{device id}/location/solved`

-You can either subscribe to topics separately or you can subscribe to all topics by using `#`.
+You can either subscribe to topics separately, or you can subscribe to all topics by using `#`.

 ```bash
 mosquitto_sub -h thethings.example.com -t "#" -u "<AppID>" -P "<AppKey>" -d